mikeAdamss/gtk/README.md

       response_parser: "arrayOfLines"
 ```

-The response_parses will be build up over time.
-The "arrayOfLines" one shows, expects to be returned a response body that can be
-unmarashalled into an array of strings, which are then printed to your terminal.
+The response_parses will be build up over time as needed.
+The "arrayOfLines" one shown expects to be returned a response body that can be unmarashalled into an array of strings, these strings are then printed to the terminal in order.

-If no response_parser is specified gdk will print the response status code.
+If no `response_parser` is specified gdk will print the response status code.